 Key Features:

-- Development of advanced writing, reasoning, and analytical thinking skills
+- Advanced writing and analytical thinking

-- Application-based learning that encourages problem-solving and inquiry
+- Application-based learning

-- Balanced focus on academic learning, co-curricular activities, and personal development
+- Balanced academic & personal development

 Cambridge Subjects: